top of page

 BOARD OF DIRECTORS

-The Board of Directors perform a critical role of guiding, governing, and broadening the gallery’s operations.
+The Board of Directors perform a critical role of guiding the gallery’s operations.
 Gallery TPW’s Board is primarily composed of artists and curators as well as professionals providing expertise in finance, human resources, and communications.
 Over the past 40+ years, TPW has been fortunate to count some of Toronto’s most prominent artists and curators as members.

 The Board meets approximately every other month and hosts the Annual General Meeting.